 Ease of Doing Business in

-This page summarizes Subnational Doing Business data for Guadalajara.
+This page summarizes Subnational Doing Business in Mexico 2014 data for Guadalajara.
 The first table shows its rank among 32 cities/regions in Mexico.
 The rest of the tables summarize the key indicators for each topic and benchmark against regional and high-income economy (OECD) averages.

 Download subnational Doing Business in Mexico 2014